oerc-music/meld-web-services/README.md

 For an overview of MELD, please see: [oerc-music/meld](http://github.com/oerc-music/meld).

-Custom implementation of Session and Annotation Services
+Custom implementation: Session and Annotation Services
 ========================================================

 To install: